Chapter 1· Turning Signs (Contents) References blog

 Sign, object, interpretant

-Everyone is engaged in semiosis all the time because even sense perception is a “reading” of the perceptible world as a natural “text” made up of signs.
-Reading is interpreting, even when the process is not under conscious control and the interpretant, the result of the process, is nonverbal.
-The immediate object of the perceiver's attention is called the percept, which appears to be “given” to awareness willy-nilly (regardless of conscious intention).
 Semiotically, an object perceived in the world external to the perceiver is called a dynamic object, for reasons to be explained later on; the percept is its appearance to the perceiver.
 If it is a familiar object, the first mental step in the process is often to recognize it as a particular thing.
 If and when the thing is perceived as surprising in some way, the mental process of interpretation becomes more intentional as the perceiver directs attention to “making sense” of the percept.
 But the semiosic process producing the original percept is not under conscious control.

 In common-sense psychology, we interpret the percept as the effect of an external object upon the nervous system, or as the system's felt response to the object.
 As the perceiver, though, you experience the percept as the object of your attention.
 As soon as you think or know anything about it, or its relations to the rest of your world, that cognition takes on some significance for you, thus becoming a sign; all thought is in signs, and all thinking or knowing about a percept is interpretation of the direct perceptual experience.
 This cognitive process can continue indefinitely, as more relations between the object and the rest of the world come to your attention.

-The semiosic triad of the sign, its object and its interpretant is like the triad of ‘persons’ in that each of the three is ground of the others' being: they can only occur together.
-We need to distinguish between object and interpretant, but there is no firm boundary between perception and interpretation.
-Take the reading of a sentence on a page like this.
-You are already immersed in the process of following a narrative or logical train of thought, tacitly expecting that the next thought will continue from where you are in the context.
-Your visual system is busy translating a series of shapes on the page or screen into a sequence of recognizable words, while your linguistic system – a multilayered complex of habits – “decodes” the sequence into a train of thought, a flow of experience.
-It's only when a word fails to find its immediate place in this effortless process that it becomes puzzling, stops the semiosic flow, and comes to your conscious attention.
+Take for instance the reading of a sentence on a printed page representing some part of a story or argument.
+You are already immersed in the process of following a narrative or logical “train of thought” which seems to be on some kind of “track” which you tacitly expect to continue with the next thought in the context.
+Your visual system is busy translating a series of shapes on the page into a sequence of recognizable words, while your linguistic system – a multilayered complex of habits – “decodes” the sequence into a flow of “inner” experience.
+It's only when a word occurs unexpectedly, or fails to find its immediate place in this effortless process, that it becomes puzzling, stops the semiosic flow, and comes to your conscious attention.
 In the Humpty Dumpty dialogue above, this happens with the word ‘glory’ – while every other word works in the background according to the usual conventions familiar to both parties.
 If those words didn't work that way, it would be impossible to ask or to explain what ‘glory’ means.

-You might question my usage of the word interpretation in reference to subconscious linguistic and perceptual processes.
+You might question this usage of the word interpretation in reference to subconscious linguistic and perceptual processes.
 But Peirce, who was finicky to a fault in his choice of words, had no such qualms: ‘it is not necessary to go beyond ordinary observations of common life to find a variety of widely different ways in which perception is interpretative’ (EP2:229).
 Likewise Ernst Gombrich challenges us to find any better word for the perceptual process:

 I would be ready to substitute another for the offensive term ‘interpretation,’ provided it described the same process of trial and error by which alone we weed out illusions and test and revise our beliefs about the world, in perception no less than in science.